 “It breaks your body down,” Nash said.

 Nash should know.
-He was one of 12 who walked Saturday with a heavy rucksack from River Street in Savannah to Richmond Hill to raise money and awareness for military veterans and their families who suffer from post traumatic stress disorder (PTSD).
+He was one of 12 who walked with a heavy rucksack from River Street to Richmond Hill Saturday to raise money and awareness for military veterans and their families who suffer from post traumatic stress syndrome (PTSD).

 The group ended their daylong, 26-mile trek at Flashback, a bar on Ford Avenue.

-Read full story in April 2 issue of the Bryan County News.
+Read the full story in the April 2 edition of the News.